Handshake product photography guidelines

 Don’t use rendered product images.

 Lifestyle photography is about creating real-life scenes that invite people to imagine how they might use your products.
-These images help build a story about a product and the kind of lifestyle that the buyer might aspire to.
+These images help build a story about a product and the kind of lifestyle that the customer might aspire to.
 Lifestyle images transform an object into an experience.

 Think about what types of situations your product will be used in, and explore pairing your products with complementary items.